VinhuliVSeven/vseven_frontend2/README.md

 3. Start the backend
 4. Clone the this repo to your computer
 5. Open the repo directory in your terminal
-6. Type 'npm run dev' to start
+6. Type <code>npm run dev</code> to start front end
+7. Access website via localhost:8080 via browser

 ## Developer Workflow